When it comes to motherhood, there is a lot of pressure to be perfect.

 9. Takes An Interest

-I will be the first to admit some things my own child adores, and I raise an eyebrow and wonder how and when and where and how long this will last.
+I will be the first to admit some things my own child adores, and I raise an eyebrow and wonder how, when, where, and how long this will last.

 You don’t have to be waking them up at 5 am with a basket load of dirty laundry, but you can pause and sit with them through their excitement and share the moment with them.

 You may even surprise yourself here and discover a new love or, at the very least, open up chances to see things in a different light.
-It can be a very mindful task to watch or do something through brand new eyes.
+Watching or doing something through brand new eyes can be a very mindful task.

 It can bring out different meanings to what you once just saw as a simple task or sight.
-Remember that being a mother is a learning experience, and every day is an opportunity to learn something new.
+Remember that being a mother is a learning experience; every day is an opportunity to learn something new.

 10. Encourages Learning

 Children have a great habit of protesting.
-One day they could be happily rolling around in mud or sand, and the next, they are being asked to do some reading or do their homework, and it can be a battle.
+One day they could be happily rolling around in mud or sand, and the next, they are being asked to do some reading or do their homework, which can be a battle.